RWM101/Tax-Firm-Data/README.md

 The associates show a clear increase in hours as the weeks progress.
 They had some dips in late January as they completed work for our largest single client, but overall they all were quicker than the interns in reaching consistent overtime levels.

 London and Owen are the part-time staff, and they have been very active in getting up to speed.
+London's list is deceptively large, as he has three projects, each worth 40-50 hours of work, that he will only be touching intermittently.

 ### Senior Weekly Performance:
 ![image](https://github.com/user-attachments/assets/dbbfe800-79e1-4919-ad3f-91694204fdc6)